cccbr/belfryupkeep/content/docs/050-bell-frames/index.md

 | 3 | Low-sided metal frame (Whitechapel 1996) at Thornbury, South Glos.
 (Photo: Robin Shipp) |
 | 4 | ‘H’ frame (John Taylor & Co, 1903) at Long Ashton, Somerset.
 Entry in the *Bells and Installations* round of the Central Council photographic competition.
 (Photo: Will Rogers) |
 | 5 | Radial Frame (Mears & Stainbank, 1962) at Washington Cathedral, USA.
 Entry in the *Bells and Installations* round of the Central Council photographic competition.
 (Photo: Lian von Wantoch) |
+| 6 | Bonding of the bell frame to the lighting conductor at Thornbury, South Glos.
+(Photo: Robin Shipp)

 ----